shamim-akhtar/shamim-akhtar/README.md

 #### Educator | Developer | Mentor

-A highly motivated, passionate, committed and optimistic professional.
+A motivated, passionate, committed and optimistic professional.
 During my industry days, I leveraged hands-on experience in full software development lifecycle by planning, organizing, evaluating and directing operations to manage budgets, resources and specifications.

 Now I bring the same enthusiasm, passion and commitment to help motivate, guide and mentor young students into their transition to the Industry.
 I try to bring a positive influence in reshaping their career for a fulfilling future.
 My primary objective is to communicate the right idea and show optimism.